DjangoGirls/tutorial/django_forms/README.md

 ## Form validation

 Now, we will show you how cool Django forms are.
-Blog post needs to have `title` and `text` fields.
+A blog post needs to have `title` and `text` fields.
 In our `Post` model we did not say (as opposed to `published_date`) that these fields are not required, so Django, by default, expects them to be set.

 Try to save the form without `title` and `text`.
 Guess, what will happen!